chriswayg/toolbox/README.md

     TOOLBOX_USER=root
     EOF

 See the [Docker Hub](https://hub.docker.com/r/chriswayg/toolbox/) entry for this container.
-And the Github [Repository.](https://github.com/chriswayg/toolbox)

 ---
 ###### License: